Integrating Writing into STEM Teaching Grants Program

 - Collaborate with the Writing Center and other participating faculty to develop valued practices in writing and to support students’ writing processes through selected Writing Center models,

-- Participate in a three-day Teaching Writing Workshop in August 2020, and
+- Participate in a three-day Teaching Writing Workshop on December 7 & 9, 2020, and

 - Potential for instructional innovation through writing